agileshaw/CMPUT_301Assignment1/README.md

 There is a video presentation of the project in VideoDemo folder.

-There is a UML_diagram.dia file that using UML diagram demonstrate the stracture of the design.
+There is a UML_diagram.dia file in the doc dictionary that using UML diagram demonstrate the stracture of the design.

 # License